whiteSnow0213/upwork-readness-test/README.md

 - [x] outline how you would approach and complete the job
 - [x] respond to any screening questions listed in the job post
 - [ ] copy and paste your proposal to submit as many proposals as possible in a short time

+#### Q7.
+A fixed price job has a set price and payments are made at predetermined project milestones.
+#### How does upwork's protection for fixed price jobs work(using Escrow)?

+- [x] The client deposits (pre-funds) a milestone payment into escrow before you begin working.
+Upon receiving and approving the work, the client releases the payment to you.
+- [ ] You proactively begin working before the client has created and funded a milestone.

+#### Q8.
+Many jobs on upwork are posted privately as invite-only jobs (these jobs don't require Connects).
+A strong profile can help you receive more invitations and win more work.
+#### Which items help you create 100% complete profile?

+- [x] a professional-looking profiel photo of yourself
+- [x] a title, overview, and employment history
+- [x] a list of your top skills
+- [x] a portfolio of work

+#### Q9.
+Working safely on upwork shold be your #1 priority.
+This includdes never starting to work on a job unless you already have a contract in place with your client.
+#### Which of the following statements about starting to work on a job is true?

+- [ ] start the work as soon as the client has sent you a message throgh upwork
+- [x] start the work only once the client has sent you an offer, you have accepted the offer on the platform, and your contract appears in the
+	####### My Jobs> all Contracts tab